sarsbars/css-tutorial/README.md

 # CSS 3D Circle Animation Tutorial

+Hey there! 👋
-Welcome to my interactive CSS animation project!
-This web application showcases a visually intriguing 3D hover animation using pure HTML and CSS.
-I created this to help fellow IT students understand how powerful and creative CSS can be — even without JavaScript.
+Welcome to my cute little CSS animation project!
+This web app shows off a fun 3D hover effect made using just HTML and CSS — no JavaScript needed
+I made this to help other IT students explore how creative and playful CSS can be.
+Hope it inspires you to try out some fun ideas of your own!

+---
-## 🎬 Preview
+## 🎬 Animation Preview

 <p align="center">
   <img src="./assets/animation-gif.gif" alt="CSS 3D Animation" width="400"/>